Elizabeth (Bessie) Lees Price Letters, Cory Library, Grahamstown

 - Robert Moffat, 1883-1953

-Interesting features of Bessie Price’s letters and related writings include:
+4.5 There are many interesting features of Bessie Price’s letters and related writings.
+Some of them most notable aspects include:

 - Their mixed genre character lends them a particular interest in epistolary terms.